whisthq/whist/main-webserver/README.md

 │   ├── constants --> Constants used throughout our program
 │   │   ├── bad_words_hashed.py --> hashes of inappropriate usernames
 │   │   ├── container_state_values.py --> all possible AWS container states
+│   │   ├── ec2_userdata_template.py --> exposes ec2_userdata_template.sh as a string
+│   │   ├── ec2_userdata_template.sh --> a template for the code executed on new EC2 instances at startup
 │   │   ├── generate_subsequences_for_words.py --> substring testing to find inappropriate usernames
 │   │   ├── hash_bad_words.py --> what we use to generate bad_words_hashed
 │   │   ├── http_codes.py -->  HTTP response codes we return in our app